 A UV purification system is a powerful water treatment method that uses UV-C radiation to neutralize harmful bacteria.
 Microbiologically unsafe organisms, cysts, and pathogens like giardia and salmonella are rendered harmless when exposed to UV rays.
 However, like all water treatment systems, UV purifiers do require annual maintenance to operate effectively and protect their performance.
-From changing your UV lamp annually to cleaning your quartz sleeve, taking good care of your UV system is the best way to ensure it’s defending you from bacteria and disease.
+From changing your UV lamp annually to cleaning your quartz sleeve, taking good care of your UV system is the best way to ensure it is defending you from bacteria and disease.

 How often do I need to change my UV lamp?

 UV lamps should be replaced once every 12 months.
 UV lamps have a lifespan of approximately 9,000 hours.
 Calculated out, this means the lamp can operate for about 375 days before requiring a replacement.
 Since technically the lamp is good for about a year and a week, this does provide you with a little wiggle room in the event you forget to order a replacement lamp in time.
-However, it is always wise to keep an extra lamp on hand, or set a reminder to order a new lamp a month before your old one expires.
-After the 9,000 hours, disinfection will no longer occur and you will no longer be protected from any microbiologically unsafe content present in your water.
-After the UV lamp burns out, you are quite simply passing water through a tube of glass inside a pipe.
+However, it is always wise to keep an extra lamp on hand or set a reminder to order a new lamp a month before your old one expires.
+After 9,000 hours, disinfection will no longer occur and you will no longer be protected from any microbiologically unsafe content present in your water.
+After the UV lamp burns out, you are simply passing water through a tube of glass inside a pipe.

 Why do UV lamps need to be replaced?

+UV lamps have a limited lifespan, so water running through the system after the lifespan is exceeded is not treated.
 The germicidal properties of UV lamps are fueled by mercury.
 Each glass UV lamp contains beads of mercury that will create electrical arcs that will disinfect in the water.
 When heat is applied to the lamp, the mercury emits UV-C light.
 This UV radiation produces germicidal wavelengths capable of neutralizing bacteria.
 When exposed to the UV-C rays, bacteria are unable to reproduce.
 The mercury-fueled ultraviolet light radiating from the UV lamp inactivates the microorganisms in the water.

 Though mercury is dangerous at high levels, UV lamps contain only minute amounts of mercury.
 At no point is the mercury directly exposed to the water and it does not pose any health risks.
 While mercury also can also have detrimental environmental impacts, UV lamps can be disposed of safely.
-Just like fluorescent light bulbs, UV lamps can actually be recycled.
+Just like fluorescent light bulbs, UV lamps can be recycled.
 The mercury can then be salvaged and reused for other applications.
-In fact, several states require that all UV bulbs be recycled after they’ve burnt out.
+In fact, several states require that all UV bulbs be recycled after they have burnt out.
 Check with your local hardware stores to see if they have a light bulb recycling drop-off.
 If not, most manufacturers offer mail-back kits that cover the cost of shipping.

 What happens when I reset the UV system’s alarm?

-However, unless you’ve actually replaced the UV lamp with a replacement bulb, this is a bad idea for two reasons.
+However, unless you have actually replaced the UV lamp with a replacement bulb, this is a bad idea for two reasons.
 First and most obviously, the lamp will continue to degrade in its intensity.
 It will continue to lose efficiency and be altogether ineffective long before the alarm goes off 365 days later.
 But, additionally, when you don’t replace the UV lamp, the UV system’s ballast will work harder and harder to try and maintain the intensity of the ultraviolet wavelength.
 Without the mercury to assist, the system overworks itself trying to produce the same UV dosage.
 This puts unnecessary strain on the system.
 Whenever a system strains to perform its intended function, you risk damaging the system and seeing a premature reduction in overall performance.
-So, for both your safety and for the protection of the UV system, it’s vital you replace your lamp when the lamp replacement alarm is triggered.
+So, for both your safety and for the protection of the UV system, it is vital you replace your lamp when the lamp replacement alarm is triggered.

 Can I turn my UV system off when I’m not using it?